5 Code Refactoring Techniques to Improve Your Code

 Before diving into specific techniques, it’s important to understand how to make code refactoring a regular part of your development workflow:

+Without tests, refactoring becomes risky, which can introduce new hidden bugs.
 Now, let’s explore some effective refactoring techniques you can apply to your projects.

 How It Works